Why is colostrum so important?

 Immunoglobulin Gs (IgGs) comprise the largest fraction of antibodies in colostrum.
 IgG content is a critical factor when assessing the quality of colostrum.

-IgGs pass through the walls of the gut to be absorbed directly into the bloodstream.
+During the process of passive transfer of immunity, IgGs pass through the walls of the gut to be absorbed directly into the bloodstream.

 The window for optimal passive transfer of immunity is about 24 hours; after which the walls of the gut close and IgG can no longer directly enter the bloodstream.

-Access to high quality colostrum is critical for optimal passive transfer of immunity.
+Access to high quality colostrum is critical for optimal passive transfer of immunity

 Failure of Passive Transfer (FPT) occurs when a baby animal fails to obtain or absorb adequate quantities of IgG antibodies from colostrum in the first 24 hours of life – making it susceptible to disease and death.
 And affecting long term productivity.